-- Attach the hose to balance and purge hose connector or drain valve and run hose to nearest drain. - Close the other side of the balance and purge valve or the shut off valve after the drain. - Open first zone balance and purge or drain valve to let water flow out the hose.
+1. Attach the hose to balance and purge hose connector or drain valve and run hose to nearest drain.

+2. Close the other side of the balance and purge valve or shut off valve after the drain.

+3. Open the first zone balance and purge or drain valve to let water flow out of the hose.
 If zone valves are used, open the valves one at a time manually.
-(NOTE: You should check the valve manufacturer's instructions prior to opening valves manually, so as not to damage the valves.) - Manually operate fill valve regulator.
-When water runs out of the hose, you will see a steady stream of water (without bubbles).
-Close balance and purge valve or drain to stop the water from flowing.
-Disconnect the hose and connect it to next zone to be purged. - Repeat this procedure for additional zones (one at a time).
+NOTE: You should check zone valve manufacturer's instructions prior to opening valves manually, so as not to damage the zone valve.

+4. Manually operate fill valve regulator.
+When water runs out of the hose, you will see a steady stream without bubbles.
+Close the balance and purge valve or drain to stop the water from flowing.
+Disconnect the hose and connect it to next zone to be purged.

+5. Repeat this procedure for additional zones (one at a time).

-For installation that incorporates standing iron radiation and systems with manual vents at the high points, follow previous section and, starting with the nearest manual air vent, open until water flows out.
-Then close vent.
-Repeat procedure, working your way toward the furthest air vent.
+For installations that incorporate standing iron radiation and systems with manual vents at the high points, follow the previous section and, starting with the nearest manual air vent, open the vent until water flows out.
+Then close the vent.
+Repeat the procedure, working your way toward the furthest air vent.
 It may be necessary to install a basket strainer in an older system where larger amounts of sediment may be present.
 Annual cleaning of the strainer may be necessary.